R-Wilkes/SecureTree/README.md

 ## Config Information

 Information on what the settings do in the config can be found [Here](Config/Readme.md "Config Settings")

+# Passwords

+Passwords are can be defined in this script, but will most likely be change when in comp <br>

+NOTE: Your not gonna find the passwords in this script, the passwords can be found [Here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)  <br>

 # Users